emikolic/datasciencecoursera/cleaningDataProject/README.md

 After all the previous described steps you should be able to run analysis script, and you should be able to see a txt file "tidyData.txt" in your working directory.
 This txt file contains average of each variable for each activity and each subject.

+The run_analysis.R script file is documented, so I don't want to copy/paste the entire code.
+Just open the script and the comments will explain what the script does.